 Flanigan starred in the 2003 movie Thought Crimes as Brendan Dean.

-Joe is starring as Regis in the upcoming film Silent Men.
+Joe starred as Regis in the film Silent Men.

 Joe was a competitive skier for many years and enjoys such pastimes as rock climbing, mountain biking and surfing.

 Of the five original Stargate: Atlantis regulars, he is the only American.

 He was tapped for the lead in the NBC pilot Sherman's March.

 Graduate of University of Colorado, major in history.

 Joe Flanigan: (On whether he thought it was old fashioned of his character, Sheppard to be worried about the pregnant Teyla going on missions). (laughs) I don't write this stuff, remember?
 I act it.
 I think, actually, that there's a protective thing regarding...
 I don't think anybody's ever seen it that way before, but if it's old fashioned...
 I don't think it's old fashioned.
 If a woman's pregnant you've got to make sure she's out of physical harm.
 Seems like a pretty logical thing, doesn't it?
 But wouldn't it be considered insanely irresponsible to stick a pregnant woman in the middle of battle?
 I don't see it that way.
 What I found in that particular storyline with her being pregnant and wanting to go and not wanting to go, what I found - actually Rachel and I both found - we were like, "This is so tedious."
 It actually plays as an impatient kind of thing, which was more interesting.
 I said it to her and we made a choice, I said, "I think I should be really tough on you and impatient because I'm tired of asking whether you want to stay or go."
 I don't think he's old fashioned.
 He might be a little old school.
 When it comes to men and women and their relationships and the military, no, I think he's pretty modern. (pause) I just want you to know that when I was pregnant, I was in battle.
 I went to war.